forward/capify-ec2/readme.md

   When ':load_balanced' is set to 'true', Capify-EC2 uses pre and post-deploy hooks to deregister the instance from an associated Elastic Load Balancer, perform the actual deploy, then finally reregister with the ELB and validated the instance health.
   Note: This options only applies to deployments made to an individual instance, using the command 'cap INSTANCE_NAME_HERE deploy' - it doesn't apply to roles.

+* :aws_roles_tag

+  Use this option to change which EC2 instance tag Capify-EC2 uses to determine instance roles.
+Defaults to 'Roles' if ommited.

+* :aws_options_tag

+  Use this option to change which EC2 instance tag Capify-EC2 uses to determine instance options.
+Defaults to 'Options' if ommited.

 #### EC2 Tags